pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 The :class:`~eventsourcing.persistence.Tracking` class has a ``notification_id``
 attribute which in a Python :data:`int` that indicates the position in an application sequence of an event notification that has been processed.
-And it an ``application_name`` attribute which in a Python :data:`str` that identifies the name of that application.
+And it has an ``application_name`` attribute which is a Python :data:`str` that identifies the name of that application.

 .. code-block:: python